cyber-prophet/cy/README.md

 3. Launch nushell by typing `nu` in your terminal app
 4. Clone this repository or download the `cy.nu` file
 5. Type command in nushell: `overlay use ~/path/to/cy.nu as cy -p`.
 For more information on how to use overlays check [nushell's help](https://www.nushell.sh/book/overlays.html)
-6. Go trough a wizzard `cy create config json`
+6. Go trough the wizzard `cy config`
 7. See all the commands by entering `cy` + tab

 ## Commands